whymarrh/dotfiles/README.md

 I use these.
 You probably don't want to use these.

-Heavily inspired by literally everyone else that has a dotfiles collection.
+Heavily inspired by everyone else that has a dotfiles collection.

 ### Installation